rfulkerson/25spring1400/ai_for_cs1.md

 ## Generalized Tasks for AI in CS1

+There are a number of ways that AI can be used responsibly for learing materials in the course.
+Below are some possibilities.
+Click on a task name for more information or continue scrolling to see detailed discussions and sample prompts for each area.

 Task | Reason | Tips
 :-- | :-- | :--
 [Research a topic further](#research)|  Practice prompting, interacting with results, and evaluating sources. |  Cross-check at least one claim outside of the AI/LLM.